ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-Jacob-Allebach/thesis.md

 ## Opening

-  Game development is a rather difficult field of work to get involved with.
-There's so many different parts that make up an entire game, and without a large team of people to split up the work with, a huge skill set is required of one person to fully develop something substantial.
-Luckily, making games nowadays is much easier than it was 40 years ago.
-With the help of the internet, there's endless resources available to find tutorials and guides on how to create whatever one could want.
-A big part of that is in the availability of game engines, like Unreal Engine and Unity, which provide a fairly user-friendly interface to develop games and robust systems to support all types of ideas.
-With engines being the foundation of most game development, many look to plugins to solve the most basic and broad of problems that they might face when initially starting work on a new idea.
-Plugins are very common to the game development space as they are essentially just pre-made software that one can import into any project and start using immediately for whatever purpose is needed.
-They're primarily used for further assistance in performing specific tasks that the user doesn't necessarily want to create an entire system for from scratch.
-There are a massive number of plugins available for people to use with any given engine, and most can be found fairly easily just by searching for them online.
-The usefulness of many plugins can really ease the monumental amount of work one might have to do to create the game they're imagining.
-(WRITING NOTE: This section is rambling way too much, should get into discussing random generation way sooner)

-  When it comes to recent trends in the indie game development space, the Roguelike genre has influenced the industry in many ways.
-Random generation and challenging gameplay excites players to keep playing games of the like to hone their skill.
-Even games that aren't strictly Roguelikes themselves like to incorporate aspects of procedural or random generation into various facets of their games, especially their map systems, which often leads to fresh experiences that are unique to every player.
-This makes for highly entertaining and replayable experiences that keep people coming back.
+  Game development in the modern day has become more accessible than ever before with access to game engines like Unity that provide an interface the user can easily interact with to create polished games. [@haas2014history] Even within the engines themselves, there are additional programs that can be installed to make the process of game development even easier through the use of plugins.
+These plugins can be imported into most projects and are essentially just pre-made pieces of code that do something specifically useful to the given project it's installed for.
+There are an abundance of plugins with specific functions that could be useful for a wide array of games, and it's great to see that many game developers create these plugins so that others can have an easier time entering the game development space.
+It's no wonder that there are so many high quality games being released from independent, amateur game developers when the tools to do so are just a few internet searches away.
+This project is an attempt to make game development even more accessible by creating a Unity plugin to assist with the random generation of maps, specifically in the style of Roguelike games.

+  When it comes to recent trends in the indie game development space, Roguelikes have been rather popular for several reasons.
+The first has to do with the core aspects of the Roguelike genre, one of which is that whenever you lose in the game, you must start back from the beginning.
+In most modern Roguelikes, there's some form of progression over time where you can unlock things to use at the start of a given run through the game by completing objectives over the course of several runs.
+This is mostly so that the gameplay experience doesn't become too frustrating and to save some progress instead of starting from scratch.
+The other main element of Roguelikes, and the one this project is focused on, is that they heavily involve random generation to vary the gameplay experience.
+Usually things like enemies, items, and level layouts are randomly generated so that the player must adapt to the new challenge to succeed.

+  The part of Roguelike generation that is key to this project is the randomization of level layouts, also known as maps.
+Having random level layouts is one of the simplest ways of keeping the gameplay super engaging and varying in a Roguelike.
+For most Roguelikes, if the environment you had to traverse was the same every time you started a run, it would feel extremely repetitive after only a short time of playing.
+While it's standard for games in this genre to have randomly generated maps, most games play very differently and necessitate different kinds of maps.
+The caveat with this being such an important aspect, however, is that understanding and implementing map generation algorithms can be difficult if you're unfamiliar with how they operate.

-  The software created for this project is a plugin for Unity to assist in the process of random map generation by taking pre-made rooms created by the user and placing and connecting them to generate maps in an efficient and easy way.
+  This is why the software created for this project is a Unity plugin to assist in the process of random map generation.
+It takes pre-made rooms created by the user and places them around an area before connecting each one with hallways to generate sprawling, dungeon-like maps.
 The goal isn't just to create a good generation algorithm, but primarily to make the plugin easy to use so that those unfamiliar with coding something like it would still have the ability to create the game they want.
 In addition, the plugin itself is robust with many options for the user to select from to specify parts of the generation process.
-Overall, it's a practical, low effort way for amateur developers to more easily create games of the Roguelike genre.
+Overall, it's a practical, low effort way for amateur game developers to more easily create games in the Roguelike genre.

 ## Motivation